cue-lang/cue/doc/ref/spec.md

 to explicitly use `_|_` to discard a field, for instance).
 -->

+Syntactically, a field is marked as optional by following its label with a `?`.
+The question mark is not part of the field name.
-Syntactically, a struct literal may contain multiple fields with the same label, the result of which is a single field with the same properties as defined as the unification of two fields resulting from unifying two structs.
+A struct literal may contain multiple fields with the same label, the result of which is a single field with the same properties as defined as the unification of two fields resulting from unifying two structs.